 We had access to a unique and large administrative dataset recording all individual reported changes in place of residence in Spain.
 We drew on data from official microdata collected by the (EVR) of the Instituto Nacional de Estadística (INE) from 2016 to 2020 for 8,131 municipalities.
 An open access version of this dataset is available to researchers, but it does not include information for municipalities with less than 10,000 inhabitants, which equate to 90.7% of all Spanish municipalities.
 The dataset we used includes data for all municipalities.
-During the lockdown, mainly in the early stages, EVR registrations were affected by underreporting, but the effect of this influence is unclear.
+During the early stages of the COVID-19 pandemic, between mid-March and May 2020, EVR registrations were affected but the effects of these influences is unclear.
 On the one hand, closure of some in-person EVR registration offices may have resulted in under-reporting, with EVR capturing a lower number of changes in residential locations than those occurring.
 On the other hand, telematic services were rapidly deployed across the country, enabling digital registration.
-Additionally, selective local and regional mobility restrictions on non-essential activities were implemented during the last four months of 2020 where COVID-19 cases increased, mostly in cities (La Moncloa, 2020).
-It may have led to over-reporting in rural areas caused by potentially untruthful residential registrations to avoid mobility restrictions in cities.
-Estimating the balance between these registration challenges is not possible as we have no data on the levels of under- and overreporting.
+Additionally, local lockdowns may have led to over-reporting caused by potentially untruthful residential registrations to avoid mobility restrictions, as mobility was only allowed within local or regional borders, or between places of work and residence from mid-March until the end of June 2020 (La Moncloa, 2020).
+Estimating the balance between these registration challenges is not possible as we have no data on the levels of under- and over-reporting.
 While we do not think these issues invalidate our conclusions, they make the identification of the causes of the observed changes in residence more challenging.
 It is difficult to determine if EVR registrations indicate a real or a convenient change of residence.
 Yet, we believe that the data still provides a relatively accurate representation of the internal migration trends during 2020.